arteaprogramar/Android-MaterialFilePicker/README.md

 ## Using (IMPORTANT)

-Android 11 and higher, you must ask permission "MANAGE_EXTERNAL_STORAGE" as applied to "Material File Picker" to access user files.
+- For Android 11 and above, you must request "MANAGE_EXTERNAL_STORAGE" permission in your application, "Material File Picker" requires that permission to read and show user files.
 - Add to Values

 ```